we-sh/42ShellTester/spec/21sh/pipe/005-synchronous-pipeline/README.md

 *[spec > 21sh > pipe](..) > 005-synchronous-pipeline*

-The purpose of this test is to check that the Shell waits for the last command specified in a pipeline to complete, before continuing its execution.
+The purpose of this test is to check that the Shell waits for all commands specified in a pipeline to complete, before continuing its execution.
 In this test, the first command of the pipeline takes a longer time to complete than the second command, so that the output should appear in a reverse order.
 The Shell should wait for twice processes to complete before launching the third command.
 ### Shell commands that are sent to the standard entry

 ```bash